Ravaelles/Atlantis/README.md

 Atlantis is actively developed, but it's quite capable already.
 The latest stable version is in the `master` branch.
 In `develop` you will find latest changes, but they might not work as expected.

 * IMPORTANT: In order to use BWAPI you have to create player profile in StarCraft.
 Just run StarCraft, click Single Player, BroodWar and create profile with any name.
 If you skip this step you will get an error.
-* First install BWAPI in version 4.1.2 (link: https://github.com/bwapi/bwapi/releases/download/v4.1.2/BWAPI_412_Setup.exe)
-* Make sure to read the readme very carefully.
-The installation of BWAPI is a hard thing for beginners, so make sure you understand it.
+* First we need to install BWAPI in version 4.1.2, so [click here to get BWAPI_412_Setup](https://github.com/bwapi/bwapi/releases/download/v4.1.2/BWAPI_412_Setup.exe).
+Installation of BWAPI is a hard thing for beginners, so make sure you follow [this tutorial](http://sscaitournament.com/index.php?action=tutorial) closely.
-* I suggest to take a quick look at the tutorial here (http://sscaitournament.com/index.php?action=tutorial) to understand how the bridge between the game actually works and what it does.
+* Feel free to read the tutorial even further to see how a simple non-Atlantis bot would look like.
-* Checkout this repository and make a new project in either NetBeans or Eclipse, for more instructions see the tutorial above.
+* If you installed BWAPI checkout this repository and make new project in either NetBeans or Eclipse (New Project -> Java project with existing sources).
+For more instructions see the tutorial above.
 If you encounter any problem with the install, again, follow the tutorial.
 * If you've done everything correctly, you're free to go.
 The main class is of Atlantis is called Main.
 Most of Atlantis classes and wrappers are prefixed with "A".

 # Quick usage